KnowEnG/quickstart-demos/pipeline_readmes/README-DataPrep.md

 ## Contact Us
 The KnowEnG team is eager to help demonstrate the power of knowledge-guided analysis for our users on their own research datasets.
-If you have any questions about preparing your data for the special session, please email [knoweng-support.illinois.edu](mailto:knoweng-support.illinois.edu) for more information.
+If you have any questions about preparing your data, please email [knoweng-support.illinois.edu](mailto:knoweng-support.illinois.edu) for more information.